Center for African Studies (CAS) Ambassadors

 Undergraduate Student Ambassadors:

-- Assist with promotion of program events
+- Assist with promotion of CAS events

 - Assist with information sharing via various social media platforms

 - Assist with duties and tasks related to events hosted by African Studies

 - Visit classrooms to promote African Studies and recruit students